jjsmile22/lighthouse-web-notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

 Work on your code iteratively - that means in small pieces.

-To help you figure out how to usen `hungry` and `available time` inside your function, try outputting their values to the Terminal as follows.
+To help you figure out how to use `hungry` and `available time` inside your function, try outputting their values to the Terminal as follows.

 ```javascript
 function whatToDoForLunch(hungry, availableTime) {